by Resource Associates @ grantwriters.net

 What is the main problem?

-There are undoubtedly a lot of needs within your community that are tied to the problem your program is trying to address.
-In your needs statement, focus on the one main problem, not all the smaller issues that contribute.
+There are undoubtedly a lot of needs within your community tied to the problem your program is trying to address.
+In your needs statement, focus on the one main problem, not all the contributing smaller issues.
 For example, there are hundreds of reasons people are homeless.
 If you’re seeking funds for a job training program, your needs statement should focus on the fact that two large manufacturing facilities have closed in the past five years, the number of construction projects have declined, and a warehouse facility recently relocated to another state.
 There may be other problems contributing to rising homelessness in your community but things like lack of mental health services, housing shortages, high costs of health care, etc. are secondary to the problem you’re trying to solve.

 Use data and trends

 A strong needs statement will make use of the most recent data from census numbers and federal and state statistics to give reviewers a snapshot of your community and the need you’re trying to address.
-For example, the fact that the number of immigrant children has risen by 25% in your state could demonstrate a need for more ESL teachers and training.
-Show that the situation is happening right now and build a sense of urgency around the issue.
+For example, the number of immigrant children has risen by 25% in your state could demonstrate a need for more ESL teachers and training.
+Show the situation is happening right now and build a sense of urgency around the issue.

 Using multiple years of data you can show a trend of declining test scores or an increase in juvenile offenders.
-Another powerful source of data is surveys or community data gathering that your agency has done.
+Another powerful source of data is surveys or community data gathering what your agency has done.
 Multiple years of personal reviews and surveys will reveal a very real and accurate picture of what is trending in your area.
 Trend data can be used to highlight the likely continuance of the problem if your program is not funded.

 Paint a picture

-Do not get so caught up in your data that the heart and soul of your story and the people with the need you’re trying to address, gets lost.
+Do not get so caught up in your data, the heart and soul of your story and the people with the need you’re trying to address, gets lost.
 You want to paint a vibrant picture of your community, the people your agency serves, and the challenges those people face.
 You want the reader to feel compelled to read the entire application and learn how you are going to make a sustainable impact.